 Received nine years after the passing of HPB, this is the last legitimate contact and communication from the Masters on record.

 Some Theosophists have made the valid point that surely the Masters would have no wish or inclination to communicate with Mrs Besant by this point in time, seeing as she had openly broken her Esoteric Section pledges, developed a habit of belittling and depreciating the spiritual status and teachings of HPB, and subjected William Quan Judge – the vice-president of the Theosophical Society and one of its co-founders – to such relentless and conspiratorial persecution for his refusal to join in with the criticism and depreciation of HPB that the Society had split into two and Judge had died an untimely death due largely to the strain and effects of the attacks against him.

-As it happened, Mrs Besant failed to take note of the advice and warnings contained in the letter (although she did recognise it as being a genuine communication from the Master) as has been explained to some extent in the numbered notes which follow.
+As it happened, Mrs Besant failed to take note of the advice and warnings contained in the letter (although she did recognise it as being a genuine communication from the Master and, to their credit, the Adyar Society even publishes a large part of the letter in one of their books) as has been explained to some extent in the numbered notes which follow.